 Introduction

-Optimal treatment for hypertension in older age is uncertain.
-Trials focussing on older people may not be representative, however previous comparisons have not compared health outcomes between trial- and target populations.
-We compared the rate or Serious Adverse Events (SAEs; resulting in death, hospitalisation, or lasting impairment or disability) in hypertension trials with the rate of hospitalisations and deaths among people treated in the community.
+The representativeness of clinical trials of antihypertensive drugs are uncertain, even where such trials specifically recruit older participants.
+If such “older people” trials are representative, we would expect rates of hospitalisation and death in such trials to be similar to rates in the community, and higher than rates in “standard” trials not targeted at older people.

 Methods

-We identified registered RCTs for Renin-Angiotensin-Aldosterone system drugs for hypertension, divided into ‘older-people trials’ (recruiting people over 60, (n=10)) and ‘standard trials’ (n=XX).
-We compared the SAE rate in older-people trials and standard trials, adjusting for trial characteristics (phase/drug/comparison/outcome).
-We also identified a community cohort of adults with hypertension starting similar drugs (n=36,021, mean age 64) and assessed the rate of hospitalisations/deaths.
-We compared the rate of SAEs in the trials to the expected rate of hospitalisation and deaths in the community.
+We identified registered RCTs for Renin-Angiotensin-Aldosterone system drugs for hypertension, both ‘older-people trials’ (recruiting people over 60, (n=11)) and ‘standard trials’ (n=99).
+In adults, SAEs (whether caused by the study drug or not) are routinely included in trial reports and are predominantly accounted for by hospitalisations and death.
+Therefore, we compared the SAE rate in older-people trials and standard trials, adjusting for trial characteristics (phase/drug/comparison/outcome).
+We also identified a community cohort of adults with hypertension starting similar drugs (n=36,021, mean age 64) to obtain an expected rate of hospitalisations/deaths, and compared this to observed SAE rates in each trial.

 Results